qvacher/design-resources/README.md

 ------------ | -------------
 [Iconmonstr](https://iconmonstr.com/) | Discover 4496+ free icons in 313 collections
-[The Noun Project](https://thenounproject.com/) | Over 2 Million curated icons, created by a global community
+[The Noun Project](https://thenounproject.com/) | Over 2 Million curated icons, created by a global community [Flat Icon](https://www.flaticon.com/) | The largest database of free icons in PNG, SVG, EPS, PSD and BASE 64 formats [Bootstrap Icons](https://icons.getbootstrap.com/) | Free Icons built for Bootstrap but they'll work in any project

 ## Stock photos
 > Websites offering free stock photos of all kinds for your websites and apps